Sample Answer

 Provide a title page with your name and date.

-You should include headings, topic sentences, and the inclusion of the weekly learning.
+You should include headings, topic sentences, and the inclusion of weekly learning.

-Review the rubric for my specific expectations and completely answer all of the questions
+Please review the rubric for my expectations and completely answer all the questions.

 Organizational_Behavior_A_Practical,_Problem-Solving_Approach,_2nd_Edition.pdf_-_Google_Drive (1)